-Specializing in natural product total synthesis and synthetic methodology development
+Specializing in natural product total synthesis, synthetic methodology development, and heterocycles

 The principal emphasis of Professor Comins’ research program is the development of new synthetic methodologies and strategies for the asymmetric synthesis of alkaloids, natural products and biologically active compounds.
 Several strategies based on heterocyclic and organometallic chemistry have been developed.